The inverse of Formerly Fat

 - In Shrek Forever After, the Alternate Universe version of Puss in Boots has given up swashbuckling and is now Fiona's pampered housepet, so fat he can't even chase mice.
 Shrek mentions how fa...ncy he's gotten.

 - The Incredibles: Mr. Incredible has a hard time fitting into his old uniform when he gets a Call to Adventure.
 The scene where it first shows Bob at work is even titled "15 years and 50 pounds."
-Mrs. Incredible, the former Elasti-Girl, has a Mom Butt as she notices when passing by a reflective surface.
+Mrs. Incredible, the former Elasti-Girl, also notices that her butt got fatter when passing by a reflective surface.

 - Boxer Jake LaMotta as played by Robert De Niro in Raging Bull.
 DeNiro famously gained a lot of weight to play the scenes from later in LaMotta's life.

 - In X-Men Origins: Wolverine, Dukes (aka Blob) was a muscular man in Stryker's group.
-Years after the group's disbanded, he becomes obese, more like the comic book version.
+Years after the group disbanded, he becomes obese, more like the comic book version.

-- In the film The Great White Hype World Champion boxer James "The Grim Reaper" Roper has got a huge paunch because he can beat his opponents with ease so he doesn't train well.
+- In The Great White Hype World Champion boxer James "The Grim Reaper" Roper has got a huge paunch because he can beat his opponents with ease so he doesn't train well.

 - In Surf's Up, Big Z is the epitome of health.
 Flash forward a few character-developing moments, and he's the washed-up, fat, lazy Geek.

 - In Death Becomes Her, Helen Sharp becomes fat due to the depression she suffered from her former fiance Ernest Menville marrying her rival Madeline Ashton, drowning her sorrows in cake frosting while fantasizing about her revenge.
 She gets back to her original shape later on, though with a little magic potion that would give her eternal beauty and youth for as long as she took care of her body.

 Live Action TV